Lie symmetry analysis of the two-Higgs-doublet model field equations: Introduction

 \section{Introduction}

-Theories with extended scalar sectors beyond the Standard Model (SM) Higgs boson, discovered at CERN in 2012 \cite{ATLAS:2012yve,CMS:2012qbp}, may explain the matter-antimatter asymmetry of the Universe \cite{Sakharov:1967dj,Turok:1990zg,Weinberg:1976hu} and accommodate dark matter candidates \cite{McDonald:1993ex,Honorez_2007,Drozd:2014yla,Kun_inas_2024}.
-New scalars fields can be introduced in several ways, but the most phenomenologically viable and studied implementations are additional complex, scalar $\Lg{SU}(2)_L$ doublets or scalar gauge singlets \cite{ROSS1975135,Gunion:1989we,Ivanov_2017}.
+The discovery of the Standard Model (SM) Higgs boson at the LHC in 2012 by the ATLAS \cite{ATLAS:2012yve} and CMS \cite{CMS:2012qbp} collaborations has motivated a broad exploration of theories with extended scalar sectors.
+Such extensions may help explain the observed matter-antimatter asymmetry of the universe, starting from Sakharov's conditions for baryogenesis \cite{Sakharov:1967dj} and their possible realization in electroweak baryogenesis scenarios.
+In particular, multi-Higgs-doublet models such as two-Higgs-doublet models (2HDMs) \cite{Turok:1990zg} and three-Higgs-doublet models (3HDMs) \cite{Weinberg:1976hu} can provide additional sources of $\on{CP}$ violation and may strengthen the electroweak phase transition.

+Extended scalar sectors can also provide viable dark matter candidates.
+Gauge singlet scalars offer a minimal realization \cite{McDonald:1993ex}, whereas inert-doublet models provide an alternative framework \cite{Barbieri_2006}.
+The inert-doublet scenario has been analysed in detail in \cite{Honorez_2007}, while associated gamma-ray line signatures were investigated in \cite{Gustafsson_2007}.
+Additional realizations arise in mixed doublet--singlet models, such as singlet-extended 2HDMs \cite{Drozd:2014yla}, and in multi-doublet constructions with stabilizing symmetries, e.g.\ $\Lg{U}(1)$-stabilized 3HDMs \cite{Kun_inas_2024}.
+As indicated, phenomenological studies have largely focused on additional complex $\Lg{SU}(2)_L$ doublets \cite{ROSS1975135} and on scalar gauge singlets.
+A comprehensive textbook treatment is given in \cite{Gunion:1989we}, while a more recent review can be found in \cite{Ivanov_2017}.

 The introduction of such fields greatly enlarges the number of viable particle physics models.
-One of the most important properties of a model, is its symmetry: A symmetry is a structure-preserving transformation of objects such as equations, Lagrangians and action integrals.
-Symmetries may imply conservation laws, relate apparently distinct models, reduce the number of free parameters, protect parameters from large quantum corrections, ensure parameter relations are stable under quantum corrections and stabilize dark matter candidates against decay.
+One of the most important characteristics of a model is its set of symmetries.
+By a symmetry we mean a structure-preserving transformation of objects such as field equations, Lagrangians, and action integrals.
+Symmetries may imply conservation laws, relate apparently distinct models, reduce the number of free parameters, protect parameters from large quantum corrections, ensure that parameter relations are stable under quantum corrections and stabilize dark matter candidates against decay.

-For multi-Higgs-doublet models (NHDMs), symmetry properties have been studied extensively.
-The simplest of such models, the two-Higgs-doublet model (2HDM) has received particular attention.
-The model may facilitate $\on{CP}$ violation \cite{Lee:1973iz}, necessary for generating the observed matter-antimatter asymmetry during baryogenesis \cite{Sakharov:1967dj}, dark matter \cite{Barbieri_2006,Gustafsson_2007,Honorez_2007} and is also a necessary part of (minimal) supersymmetric theories \cite{Fayet:1975yh,FLORES198395,GUNION19861}.